mcdemarco/the-new-kitchen-cookbook/sweets/crockpotApplesauce.md

 ## Variants

 You can use 1 tsp. ground cinnamon if you don't have sticks.
+You can add star anise or pie spices.

 The Kitchn also provides Instant Pot directions.